-On November 5, 2014 Proposition 47 passed in the State of California and under this proposition being in possession of hashish or concentrated marijuana is a misdemeanor under Health and Safety Code 11357a.
+On November 5, 2014 Proposition 47 passed in the State of California which had an effect on marijuana laws.
+Under this proposition being in possession of hashish or concentrated marijuana is a misdemeanor under Health and Safety Code 11357a.
 Officers cannot arrest someone or put him or her in jail for possessing less than one ounce of marijuana but they often get around this rule by charging them with felony intent to sell.

 There are federal charges that can be brought up against you because marijuana is still considered illegal under the federal Controlled Substances Act.
 These charges are usually brought in large cases where there is evidence of commercial distribution.